 Student Well-Being & Family Resources

-Student Well-Being Department has been providing services to Imperial County schools for over 25 years.
-The program brings together schools, communities, families and youth in a working partnership to support students at all grade levels deal with challenges.
-Our staff works to prevent and intervene on problems that interfere with educational success, including alcohol, tobacco, and other drug use, suicide, teen pregnancy, gang violence, dropping out, and poor academic performance.
-Student Well-Being Department helps young people make healthy lifestyle choices, stay in school and complete their education.
+Student Well-Being & Family Resources has been providing services to Imperial County schools for over 30 years.
+The department brings together schools, communities, families, and youth in a working partnership to support students at all grade levels in dealing with challenges.
+Our staff works to prevent and intervene in problems that interfere with educational success, including alcohol, tobacco, and other drug use, suicide, teen pregnancy, gang violence, dropping out, and poor academic performance.
+Student Well-Being & Family Resources helps young people make healthy lifestyle choices, stay in school, and complete their education.

-Student Well-Being Department staff members provide school counseling and mental health services, facilitate supports and informational groups, conduct presentations in classrooms, provide trainings and technical assistance, and coordinate various other specialized activities required by the assigned program.
+Student Well-Being & Family Resources staff provide school counseling and mental health services, facilitate supports and informational groups, conduct presentations in classrooms, provide trainings and technical assistance, and coordinate various other specialized services required by the assigned program.
 In general, the functions of most grants include: prevention education, identification of students in need of assistance, intervention to ensure student access services, pre-assessment of the nature and degree of the problem, referrals to the appropriate resources and ongoing support for healthy lifestyle choices.
-Teachers, principals, counselors, parents and peers are the regular source of student referrals to Student Well-Being Department programs.
+Teachers, principals, counselors, parents and peers are the regular source of student referrals to Student Well-Being & Family Resources.

 Miriam Belopolsky